The p-Laplacian operator in oscillating thin domains: Introduction

 In the literature one can find several works concerned with partial differential equations posed in thin domains.
 Indeed, it is not difficult to realize that they can occur in many applications.
 For instance, they can be found in mathematical models for ocean dynamics (where one is dealing with fluid regions which are thin compared to the horizontal length scales), lubrication, nanotechnology, blood circulation, material engineering, meteorology, etc. Many techniques and methods have been developed in order to understand the effect of the geometry and thickness of the domain on the solutions of such singular problems.

 From pioneering works to recent ones we mention \cite{SM, HaleRaugel, PR, EI, FMP, MPov, AM, AM2} concerned with elliptic and parabolic equations, as well as \cite{A, DI, BFN, FKTW, XL, MVel, BPazanin, MGrau} where the authors considered Stokes and Navier-Stokes equations from fluid mechanics.
 The second author also have studied different classes of thin domains problems for elliptic and parabolic equations.
 For instance we mention the recent works \cite{AP10, MAMPA, MRi, SMarcone, MZAMP}.
-See also \cite{GH, MJ, MJ2} where nonlocal equations in thin structures has been considered.
+See also \cite{GH, MJ, MJ2} where nonlocal equations in thin structures have been considered.
+Recently, we also studied the same problem and proved the results here presented with a different approach, see \cite{nakasato1}.

 For monotone operators in standard thin domains, that is, those ones without oscillating boundary, we mention the recent works \cite{MRi2, Ri} where thin channels in $\mathbb{R}^N$ where considered.

-There is also a rich literature on dimensional reduction for monotone operators and the $p$-Laplacian phrased in the language of Mosco or $\Gamma$-convergence for thin-films limits of convex and non convex integral functionals.
-See for instance \cite{BFF, BB}.
-We also mention \cite{BG} where the concept of two-scale convergence is applied, as well as, \cite{Neu} where homogenization, linearization and dimension reduction in elasticity with variational methods are considered.
-Our goal here is allow much more profiles for the oscillating thin domains which are not accomplished on their assumptions obtaining the limit problem, as well as, its dependence with respect to the thin domain geometry.
-Indeed, we give an explicit relationship among the homogenized equation, the oscillation, the profile and thickness of the thin domain.

 Finally we notice that different conditions on the lateral boundaries of the thin domain may be set preserving the Neumann type boundary condition on upper and lower boundary of $R^\varepsilon$.
 Dirichlet or even Robin homogeneous can be set, and then, the limit problem will preserve this boundary condition as a point condition.
 On the other hand, as we know from \cite{MRi}, if we suppose Dirichlet boundary condition in whole $\partial R^\varepsilon$, the family of solutions will converge to the null function as the parameter $\varepsilon \to 0$.